pfsense/docs/source/packages/nut-package.rst

 not need (nor permit) the cable selection.

-If the system log doesn't offer adequate information, such as simply logging “nut: Service failed to start: check configuration”, log in via SSH and choose option *8*, then run the following command::
+If the system log doesn't offer adequate information, such as simply logging "nut: Service failed to start: check configuration", log in via SSH and choose option *8*, then run the following command::

   /usr/local/etc/rc.d/nut.sh start